HomeTax InsightsPayroll Deductions Canada 2025: CPP, EI, and Income Tax Withholding Guide

 How to Calculate CPP per Pay Period

 The CRA's payroll deductions online calculator (PDOC) is the most reliable tool, but the manual formula is: (Gross Pay โˆ’ Pro-rated Exemption) ร— 5.95%.
 The basic exemption of $3,500 is divided across all pay periods in the year.
 For a bi-weekly payroll (26 pay periods), the per-period exemption is $134.62.
+If you would rather skip the manual math entirely, our own payroll deductions calculator computes CPP, EI, and income tax withholding instantly for any province.

 Employment Insurance (EI) Premiums in 2025